lwkers/data-individual-project/README.md

 ## Data Source

 The data includes columns for DateTime, VideoTitle, and events.
-We will filter the data to include only rows where the event contains "206", indicating a video start.
+I will filter the data to include only rows where the event contains "206", indicating a video start.

 ## Star Schema Design